Obscurely/RustTemplate/README.md

 1. Install rust, either using the official
    [rustup installer](https://www.rust-lang.org/tools/install) or any pkg manager you may use.
-(There is also a shell.nix file in the repository if you use nix)
+(There is also a shell.nix and a flake.nix in the repository if you use nix)
 1. Run the following command in your terminal of choice:

    ```shell